EmanuelSanchez/ELBETH/README.md

 	-Processor of 3 Pipeline Stage with Forwarding Unit and Hazard Detection Unit -Hardward arquitecture codified in verilog language
-	-A set of instruction of 49 User Mode instructions, the System Operations: 3 Privileged Mode instructions and 6 CSR instructions.
+	-A set of instruction of 49 User Mode instructions, the System Operations: 3 Privileged Mode instructions and 6 CSR instructions
 	-No FENCE Operations
 	-No Floting Point Unit
 	-No Cache.